molines/MEDWEST60/doc/Making-of-MEDWEST60.md

      In `v1.2` 6825 grid points were modified (set to 2890).
 This is less than 1% of the grid points.

 #### *Decision:*
+  Choice is to be made among the following:
+  1. Use 198 vertical level (remember that last level is masked).
+  1. Redefine a 150 level grid with maximum depth of 3200 m (actual maximum in bathy `v1.1`)

 ### Domain decomposition
    *  This configuration is developped for running a small ensemble (10 to 20 members) at IDRIS center, on the `ada` machine (where the biggest class allows for 2048 cores).
-      Using `MPP_PREP` tool, we obtain possible  domain decomposition, first for a single member affording 2000 cores, and then for a 10 members run (each member on 200 cores) or 20 members run (each member on 100 cores).
+      Using `MPP_PREP` tool, we obtain possible  domain decomposition, first for a single member affording 2000 or 1000 cores, and then for a 10 members run (each member on 200 cores) or 20 members run (each member on 100 cores).

    ```